Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/data-types.md

 ### `Origin` {#Azure.ResourceManager.CommonTypes.Origin}

 The intended executor of the operation; as in Resource Based Access Control (RBAC) and audit logs UX.
 Default value is "user,system"
-The intended executor of the operation; as in Resource Based Access Control (RBAC) and audit logs UX.
-Default value is "user,system"

 ```typespec
 union Azure.ResourceManager.CommonTypes.Origin